OpenSats/website/docs/faq.md

 - Yes, Open Sats Initiative, Inc. (EIN 85-2722249) is a 501(c)(3) non-profit organization, All gifts and donations are tax-deductible to the full extent of the law.
 - If you would like to receive a tax deduction, we may need to collect supplementary information like your name and email for required recordkeeping purposes.
-- OpenSats relies on donors like you to help promote and support a sustainable ecosystem of contributors to Bitcoin and related free and open source projects.
+- OpenSats relies on donors like you to help promote and support a sustainable ecosystem of contributors to Bitcoin and related free and open-source projects.
 We greatly appreciate your contributions.